pintergreg/dissertation/content/en/docs/conclusions/index.md

 *I have designed a method using Principal Component Analysis to evaluate socioeconomic status depending on the indicators of human mobility.
 Housing prices have been used to characterize the socioeconomic status of the population.
 I have found differences in the mobility customs within the different socioeconomic classes, so that the socioeconomic status can be inferred from the mobility.*

-Figure [1.6](#fig:t:pca){reference-type="ref" reference="fig:t:pca"}, shows the first two components of an unsupervised <span class="acronym" title="Principal Component Analysis">PCA</span> analysis.
+Figure <a href="/docs/conclusions#fig:t:pca">9.4</a>, shows the first two components of an unsupervised <span class="acronym" title="Principal Component Analysis">PCA</span> analysis.
 The brown colors represent the workdays, the green ones the holidays, and they form two separate clusters.
 Marker size represents the housing price at the home location.
 While there is a marked tendency along the PC2 axis as the markers increase, the PC1 axis separates the estate price of the workplaces.

 <figure id="fig:t:pca">
 <img src="pca/pca.png" alt="Scatter plot of the 2-component Principal Component Analysis.
 Marker size indicates the home price category, the type denotes work price category and the color refers to Weekdays or Weekends.">